Ricardosgeral/relier/README.md

 which is faster but less precise), the Python library will need, of course, to be replaced and the python code should be adapted.
 - Use of the [*pigpio library*](http://abyz.me.uk/rpi/pigpio/) to get the readings from the turbine flowmeter (hall-effect sensor), using the function [callback](http://abyz.me.uk/rpi/pigpio/python.html#callback).
 More information [here](https://www.raspberrypi.org/forums/viewtopic.php?t=66445).
 - *Use of threading (['thread-based parallelism'](https://docs.python.org/3/library/threading.html)), together with [Event objects](https://docs.python.org/3/library/threading.html#event-objects), in Python 3*.
-Threads are used in three cases:
+Threads are used in this project in three cases:
    + In the handling of the results from *analog sensors*, for "stability".
 Threads allow to do a mean over a certain period of time with a shorter delay between samples.
 This can in some cases improve the data reliability.
 Thus, the collection of readings from the ADC (ADS1115) is done using a [Thread Class object](https://docs.python.org/3/library/threading.html#thread-objects).